jaggzh/mini-ppm-info/README.md

 ## Usage Methods:
 1. Method 1: Copy files directly into your project folder
-2. Method 2: Include as a subrepository (`git submodule add https://github.com/jaggzh/mini-ppm-info`) (Then you must reference those files in the subdir)
+2. Method 2: Include as a subrepository (`git submodule add https://github.com/jaggzh/mini-ppm-info`) (Then you must reference those files in the subdir).
+Use `git submodule update` within the mini-ppm-info/ directory to pull updates later.

 ## Example
 ```c